The Burncast Blog

 How accelerators use Burncast to raise the financial literacy bar

 You run an accelerator.
 Twelve companies in the new cohort.
 Week two, you ask each founder to walk you through their financial model during office hours.
-Three have Google Sheets — different structures, different assumptions.
+Three have Google Sheets, all with different structures and different assumptions.
 Two have pitch deck slides with projections but no underlying model.
 Four have nothing.
 Three built something in Excel that they can’t explain because an advisor made it for them.
 You spend the next hour helping one founder fix a circular reference instead of talking about whether their hiring plan supports their growth target. ...

 November 18, 2025 · 4 min · Burncast